Infominer-JSI/.github/profile/README.md

 This organization is dedicated to the development of the Infominer platform - a platform for (semi-)automatic data exploration using both statistical models and machine learning exploration models.

+# Acknowledgments

+The organization is maintained by the Department of Artificial Intelligence, Jozef Stefan Institute.

 <!--

 **Here are some ideas to get you started:**